-- Goods and services directly and reasonably related to the educational mission; - Goods and services offered only to students, employees or guests which cannot be provided by private enterprise at the same or lower cost; - Use of vehicles for charter trips offered to the public, full- or part-time, or temporary students; - Goods and services which are not otherwise available in the quantity or quality required by the school district: - Telecommunications other than radio or television stations; - Sponsoring or providing facilities for fitness and recreation; - Food service and sales; and, - Sale of books, records, tapes, software, educational equipment, and supplies.
+- Goods and services directly and reasonably related to the educational mission; - Goods and services offered only to students, employees or guests which cannot be provided by private enterprise at the same or lower cost; - Use of vehicles for charter trips offered to the public, full- or part-time, or temporary students; - Goods and services which are not otherwise available in the quantity or quality required by the school district; - Telecommunications other than radio or television stations; - Sponsoring or providing facilities for fitness and recreation; - Food service and sales; and, - Sale of books, records, tapes, software, educational equipment, and supplies. - Items displaying the emblem, mascot, or logo of the district or that otherwise promote the identity of the District and its programs if sold on district property; - Souvenirs and programs relating to events sponsored by or at the district if sold on district property; and - Goods, products or professional services which are produced, created or sold incidental to the district's teaching, research, and extension missions.